superedriver/flashcards/README.md

 The frequency of occurrence of cards is regulated by the SuperMemo2 algorithm.

+On the training page user sees random card from Actual cards.

+Every deck can have "Current" status.
+In this case, on the training page random card is selected from Actual cards of "Current" deck.

 Each user has his/her set of decks and cards.
 User can create/edit/delete decks and cards.